 Political Rights (1 = best, 7 = worst)

 While the quality of life in Costa Rica is relatively high for the region, economic growth is hampered by the national debt, inflation, and cost-of-living increases.
-Though foreign direct investment reached record levels in 2011, and the economy grew in 2012 and 2013, poverty rates and unemployment also increased.
-Difficulties in passing reforms to deal with the growing public debt led the Moody’s rating agency to downgrade the outlook for Costa Rica’s bond rating from stable to negative in September 2013.
+Despite record investment in recent years, poverty, inequality, and unemployment remain persistent problems.
+The country’s fiscal deficit was 5.8 percent in 2014 and was expected to reach 6 percent in 2015, leading the Moody’s rating agency to downgrade Costa Rica’s credit rating to junk status in September 2014.

 A. Electoral Process: 12 / 12